We want you to get the care you deserve.

 Gestalt Therapy - Gestalt therapy is a holistic, experiential approach that emphasizes present-moment awareness and personal responsibility.
 Through dialogue, creative techniques, and exploration of thoughts, feelings, and body sensations, clients gain insight into how they relate to themselves and others.
 The goal is to foster self-awareness, integration, and meaningful change by bringing attention to the “here and now.”

 EMDR (Eye Movement Desensitization and Reprocessing) - EMDR is a therapy that helps you process and heal from past traumatic or distressing experiences.
 During sessions, your therapist will guide you through gentle eye movements or other forms of bilateral stimulation while you focus on difficult memories.
-EMDR can help you feel less overwhelmed by painful memories, ease anxiety or flashbacks, and create space for healthier thoughts and feelings — so you can move forward with greater peace and control.
+EMDR can help you feel less overwhelmed by painful memories, ease anxiety or flashbacks, and create space for healthier thoughts and feelings.

 Schema Therapy - Schema Therapy helps you understand and change deep patterns that keep you stuck.
 It blends cognitive therapy, which focuses on your thoughts and beliefs, with experiential therapy, which helps you connect with your emotions and experiences.
 Together, these approaches help you uncover where these patterns come from and create healthier ways of thinking, feeling, and relating to others, so you can feel more in control and more like yourself.